-NASA'S MANAGEMENT OF ITS ARTIFICIAL INTELLIGENCE CAPABILITIES
+NASA'S MANAGEMENT OF ITS ARTIFICIAL INTELLIGENCE CAPABILITIES IG-23-012, MAY 3, 2023

-IG-23-012, MAY 3, 2023
+NASA uses artificial intelligence (AI)-the capability of a machine to imitate intelligent

-NASA uses artificial intelligence (AI)-the capability of a machine to imitate intelligent human behavior-in a number of applications, including experiments in low Earth orbit to conduct weather modeling and to map terrain hazards for future landing sites in deeper space.
+The Ecosystem Spaceborne Thermal Radiometer Experiment on Space Station experiment uses a radiometer mounted on the International Space Station to measure the temperature of plants on Earth.
+The project uses AI to automatically select and schedule scientific observations. human behavior-in a number of applications, including experiments in low Earth orbit to conduct weather modeling and to map terrain hazards for future landing sites in deeper space.
 This audit examined NASA's progress in developing its artificial intelligence governance framework and standards and assessed whether security controls are being implemented to protect AI data from cyberthreats.
 The team found that NASA has made progress toward establishing an AI governance framework and has developed an initial AI use case inventory in response to federal requirements.
 However, the Agency has yet to establish a standard, NASA-wide definition of AI, and its ability to identify and track AI and AI spending is inadequate to meet current federal requirements and will make implementing future federal cybersecurity controls more difficult.
-Without a clear definition of AI or the ability to categorize Al and track related spending, NASA's efforts to capture the entire spectrum of AI used across the Agency will be incomplete and may hobble its efforts to monitor and protect its AI use.
+Without a clear definition of AI or the ability to categorize AI and track related spending, NASA's efforts to capture the entire spectrum of AI used across the Agency will be incomplete and may hobble its efforts to monitor and protect its AI use.
 The OIG made four recommendations, with which the Agency concurred or partially concurred.